Democrats raise doubts about Trump's high court nominee Gorsuch

 WASHINGTON (Reuters) - Neil Gorsuch, President Donald Trump's U.S. Supreme Court nominee, on Monday emphasized the need for judicial independence even as Trump castigates jurists who have ruled against him, while Democrats questioned whether he would rule against abortion rights and gun control while favoring corporations.

-With the ideological balance of the Supreme Court at stake, the Senate Judiciary Committee opened its confirmation hearing for Gorsuch, a conservative federal appeals court judge from Colorado.
-Republicans praised Gorsuch, 49, as highly qualified for a lifetime appointment as a justice.
+As Senate Judiciary Committee opened its confirmation hearing for Gorsuch, Republicans praised the conservative federal appeals court judge from Colorado as highly qualified for a lifetime appointment as a justice, with the ideological balance of the Supreme Court at stake.

-"I think we're off to a good start," Republican Chuck Grassley, the committee's chairman, said afterward, with senators getting their first shot at questioning Gorsuch on Tuesday.
+Speaking publicly for the first time since Trump nominated him on Jan.
+31, Gorsuch defended his record as judge in the face of criticism of his rulings by committee Democrats.
+Despite slim chances of blocking his nomination in the Republican-led Senate, Democrats raised questions about Gorsuch's suitability for the court.

+Gorsuch emphasized the need for "neutral and independent judges to apply the law in the people’s disputes" and warned against judicial overreach.

 "Our job is to determine whether Judge Gorsuch is a reasonable, mainstream conservative or is he not," said the panel's top Democrat, Dianne Feinstein.

-"If judges were just secret legislators, declaring not what the law is but what they would like it to be, the very idea of a government by the people and for the people would be at risk," Gorsuch said in comments in harmony with conservative criticism of unelected "activist judges."

-Gorsuch, a cool-headed and amiable jurist, gave Democrats very little ammunition to use against him, although there could be more drama when he takes questions.
-The hearing could last four days, providing classic Washington political theater.

-Grassley said the panel is likely to vote on the nomination on April 3, with the full Senate vote likely soon after.
+Republican Senator Chuck Grassley, the committee's plain-spoken chairman, said the panel is likely to vote on the nomination on April 3, with the full Senate vote likely soon after.
+Gorsuch was set to give his opening statement later in the day and face questioning by senators on Tuesday.

-If Gorsuch is confirmed by the Senate, as expected, he would restore a narrow 5-4 conservative court majority.
+If Gorsuch is confirmed by the Senate, as expected, he would restore a narrow 5-4 conservative majority on the court.
 The seat has been vacant for 13 months, since the death of conservative Justice Antonin Scalia in February 2016.

-Democratic Senator Richard Blumenthal underscored the importance of judicial independence at a time when Trump has excoriated federal judges who have ruled against him on matters including two executive orders, put on hold by courts, to block people from several Muslim-majority nations from entering the United States.
+Democratic Senator Richard Blumenthal underscored the importance of judicial independence at a time when Trump has excoriated federal judges who have ruled against him on matters including his executive order, put on hold by courts, to block people from several Muslim-majority nations from entering the United States.

 Blumenthal said it was not "idle speculation" to suggest the Supreme Court might be asked to enforce a subpoena against Trump, citing FBI Director James Comey's testimony before Congress on Monday confirming an ongoing investigation into alleged collusion between Trump's presidential campaign and Russia.

-Republican Ted Cruz said there is no reason for Gorsuch to be questioned about Trump, noting that previous nominees have not had to speak about allegations made against the president who nominated them.
+Republican Ted Cruz said there is no reason for Gorsuch to be questioned about Trump, noting that previous nominees have not had to speak about allegations made against the presidents who nominated them.

-Feinstein emphasized abortion.
-Conservatives have long opposed the landmark 1973 Roe v.
-Wade ruling legalizing abortion nationwide.
-Feinstein called that ruling and others since then buttressing abortion rights "super precedents" deserving special deference.
+Feinstein emphasized abortion in particular.
+Conservatives have long opposed the landmark 1973 ruling called Roe v.
+Wade in which the court found that a woman has a right under the U.S. Constitution to terminate a pregnancy.
+Feinstein called that ruling and others since then buttressing legalized abortion "super precedents" that deserve special deference.

 Feinstein cited two Gorsuch legal opinions in which she said he "argued in favor of making it harder to convict felons who possess guns."